w3c-fedid/FedCM/explorations/HOWTO.md

 ### Relying Party implementation

-The RP interacts with the FedCM API to obtain an ID token for a user.
-The API method returns a promise that either resolves successfully and provides the token, or else is rejected with an error.
+The RP interacts with the FedCM API to obtain an ID assertion for a user.
+The API method returns a promise that either resolves successfully and provides the ID assertion, or else is rejected with an error.

 **Note**: The page must be served over HTTPS. `navigator.credentials` is not defined on other types of pages.